-The rest of this paper is laid out as follows.
-In Sections 2 and 3, we describe the data and our statistical model, respectively.
-In Section 4, we discuss our model fitting framework.
-In Sections 5 and 6, we present results and assess improvements in model interpretability and predictive skill, respectively, over the models presented in Buchholz et al. (2018).
+framework.
+In Sections 5 and 6, we present results and assess improvements in model interpretability and predictive performance, respectively, over the models presented in Buchholz et al. (2018).
 Finally, we summarize our work in Section 7.

-2 Observational Data Sets
+122 2 Observational Data Sets

-We model atmospheric CO using a linear regression framework in which the response variable (CO) is modeled as a linear combination of predictor variables (climate mode
+We model atmospheric CO using a linear regression framework in which the response variable (CO) is modeled as a linear combination of predictor variables (climate mode indices and their proxies).
+The following subsections describe the data used as our response and predictor variables.
+Note that "covariate" is synonymous with "predictor variable" and is used throughout for brevity.